| | |

 Canned Carrots Recipe

-Easy and tasty Canned Carrots recipe heated on the stovetop with butter, smoked paprika, salt and pepper.
+Easy Canned Carrots recipe just dump in a pot, and heat on the stovetop with butter, smoked paprika, salt and pepper.
+Ready in under 10!

 Author Jackie